 Through May 31

-A great chance to see ancient remains from Egypt has arrived.
+This is a great chance to see the arrival of ancient remains from Egypt.
 Excavated by English archaeologist and Egyptologist Howard Carter, King Tut’s mummy will be on display in Korea.
 Over 1,300 relics have been restored.
 Visitors can see Tutankhamen’s tomb and many treasures.
 Tickets cost 12,000 won.
 Closed on Mondays.
 Located near exit 5 of Seoul Grand Park Station on subway line 4.
 For more information, call (02) 3677-1435.

 Toward the Sky